Skip to content Skip to footer

 • Concurrent monitoring by the treating specialist

-Penile traction devices have demonstrated up to 15 percent curvaturereduction in six months and can complement injectable or oral therapies.
+Penile traction devices have demonstrated up to 15 percent curvature reduction in six months and can complement injectable or oral therapies.

 What Is Shockwave Therapy and How Does It Help Peyronie’s Disease?